RReactJSX/SEEDS/README.md

 ## Run

 Download and extract.
-Open the folder titled 'seeds' and look for 'main.exe'.
+Open the folder titled 'main' and look for 'main.exe'.
 Double click to run.